Japanese cryptology from the 1500s to Meiji: Discrepancies

-Kahn writes that Kowalefsky had been in Japan from about 1920, when he was supposedly helping improve Japanese codes, and was still there in 1925 to teach at a new Navy code school.
-That is, Kahn has Kowalefsky working for the Navy, not the Army.
-Japanese sources make it clear that both Army and Navy officers attended Kowalefsky's three-month course, so some confusion is possible.
-However, Yardley wrote, correctly, that Kowalefsky worked for the Army but was wrong about the year since he claimed that the Polish expert had arrived in 1920.
-Yardley's error might explain why Kahn had Kowalefsky arriving in the wrong year but nothing in Yardley suggests that Kowalefsky ever worked for the Navy.
+Kahn writes that Kowalewski had been in Japan from about 1920, when he was supposedly helping improve Japanese codes, and was still there in 1925 to teach at a new Navy code school.
+That is, Kahn has Kowalewski working for the Navy, not the Army.
+Japanese sources make it clear that both Army and Navy officers attended Kowalewski's three-month course, so some confusion is possible.
+However, Yardley wrote, correctly, that Kowalewski worked for the Army but was wrong about the year since he claimed that the Polish expert had arrived in 1920.
+Yardley's error might explain why Kahn had Kowalewski arriving in the wrong year but nothing in Yardley suggests that Kowalewski ever worked for the Navy.

-Although they do mention Kowalefsky (if not by name) neither Kahn nor Yardley mentions anything about Japanese cryptologists training in Poland or even Kowalefsky returning home.
+Although they do mention Kowalewski (if not by name) neither Kahn nor Yardley mentions anything about Japanese cryptologists training in Poland or even Kowalewski returning home.
 Thus, probably the most widely read English books on cryptological history are possibly missing a large and important part of the development of professional cryptology in Japan – if the Japanese sources are correct.
 If the Japanese sources for this history can be confirmed, it would be an important addition to the understanding of Japanese cryptology leading up to World War II.
 Polish cryptanalysts were very good and if they tutored the Japanese for almost fifteen years, it makes the Japanese failure to break most of the Allied codes during the war much more puzzling.

 The two-letter, ten-chart code

 Hyakutake Harukichi was among the first group of Japanese officers to study in Poland and on his return was made the chief of the code section of the third department of the army general staff.
 This was in 1926.
 Naturally enough, one of his first concerns was strengthening Army codes.
 He started by designing a new system to replace a four-letter code used by military attachés that had been in use since around 1918.
-The replacement was the two-letter, ten-chart code that Yardley mentions but mistakenly attributes to Kowalefsky in about 1920.
+The replacement was the two-letter, ten-chart code that Yardley mentions but mistakenly attributes to Kowalewski in about 1920.
 Yardley gives the following description of Hyakutake's new system and its effectiveness: